kimdanny/Digit-Recognizer/README.md

 # Digit-Recognizer
 Kaggle Competition with MNIST Digit Data

+Computer Vision Fundamentals with the famous MNIST data